atodorov/atodorov.github.com/source/_posts/2013-01-28-hello-world.markdown

 license and all source code is under [GNU GPLv3](http://www.gnu.org/licenses/gpl.html) if not stated otherwise.

-I hope you find it interesting and successful.
+I hope you find it interesting and helpful.